arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cheat-sheet/cheat-sheet.md

 To use the Wi-Fi® features of the UNO R4 WiFi, use the **WiFiS3** library that is built in to the UNO R4 Core.

-To learn more about the WiFi capabilities of the UNO R4 WiFi, try out the [Network Examples](/tutorials/uno-r4-wifi/wifi-examples).
+To learn more about the Wi-Fi® capabilities of the UNO R4 WiFi, try out the [Network Examples](/tutorials/uno-r4-wifi/wifi-examples).

 ### Bluetooth®